exxeleron/qXL/doc/RTD-Examples.md

 =qRtdConfigure(paramName, paramValue)
 ```

 This function does not require `alias` as an argument since it is valid for all open subscriptions.
-It returns value of the parameter in question.
-If the parameter (given in the `paramName`) has been set correctly, its value will equal to `ParamValue`, otherwise `old` value of the parameter will be returned.
+It returns the value of the parameter in question.
+If the parameter (given in the `paramName`) has been set correctly, its value will equal `ParamValue`, otherwise the `old` value of the parameter will be returned.

 The list of all possible parameters and their values is available in [RTD API documentation](../doc/RTD-API-Functions.md#qrtdconfigure)

-The most common example is setting history length, .i.e. the number of available published values starting from the latest one.
+The most common example is setting history length, i.e. the number of available published values starting from the latest one.

 ```
 =qRtdConfigure("data.history.length",60)